privacy-preserving-computer-vision/privacy-preserving-computer-vision.github.io/README.md

-# privacy-preserving-computer-vision.github.io
+# Privacy-Preserving Computer Vision: Privacy for Vision & Imaging

-Privacy Preserving Computer Vision: Privacy for Vision &amp; Imaging
+This repo has the source code for the Privacy-Preserving Computer Vision